Seaside Regional Park: Natural assets

 The park boasts unique residual Lake Plazė (Plocis), continental dunes, an 18 to 20 m high bluff on the Baltic Sea, glacial boulder fields on the coast, and the Dutchman's Cap Hill, which is and has been a navigational guide for sailors and fishermen.
 It also has flora and fauna specific to the fields and forests of the dunes and the coastal plains.
 Waterbirds nest and make migratory stopovers in the Baltic Sea, Lake Kalotė, and Lake Plazė.

 The coastline in the park is being constantly washed by the waves, turning it into tree-topped bluffs.
 Karklė is distinguished by its exposed clay, the only such seaside location in Lithuania.
 The highest point (24 m above sea level) is called The Dutchman's Cap (Olando kepurė), where both the beach and the seabed just offshore are littered with a layer of large stones polished by time and water.
 The last natural sand dunes to the north of Klaipėda survive here.
 A valuable fish spawning ground exists offshore and large flocks of birds overwinter in the area.

 Top of the Dutchman's Cap bluff, the roofs of the old military fortifications popularly called the ‘pillboxes’ or the ‘black fortress’, and the blind beside Lake Plazė are good places for bird watching.

+The Seaside Regional Park represents the northernmost tip of the Central European mixed forests ecoregion (PA0412).
+To the north and east, it borders on the Sarmatic mixed forests.